genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/15_see-it-work.md

 ![](/img/install-auth.png)

-### Deploying site-specific configuration
+### Deploy the site-specific configuration
-As our application will use the site-specific folder to override the standard definitions, we have to run this task.
+As our application will use the site-specific folder to override the standard definitions, we have to run this task:

-Usage:
 ```shell
 ./gradlew :genesisproduct-position-app-tutorial:positions-app-tutorial-deploy:install-positions-app-tutorial-site-specific-1.0.0-SNAPSHOT-bin.zip-distribution.zip #On the IntelliJ terminal
 ```

-### Adding a user to login
+### Add a user

 Next, let's create a user.